Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/parsing_dis.rst

-.. _`Parsing dose instructions`:
+.. _Parsing dose instructions:

 Parsing dose instructions
 =========================

-Follow the `Installation`_ instructions, then get started using the command line:
+Follow the :ref:`Installation` instructions, then get started using the command line:

 .. note::